IvanPlisyakov/Material-Complexity-Visualizer/Documentation/Usage.md

 0    4    8    12    16+
 ```

+---

-### Hotspots
+## Hotspots

-Below the color scale, the Legend displays a ranked list of the **Top N most expensive nodes**, sorted by incremental contribution.
+The Hotspots section appears below the color scale in the Legend.
+It shows a ranked list of the **Top N most expensive nodes**, sorted by incremental contribution.

+### Scoring

-**Scoring:** Hotspots ranks nodes by **how much cost each node adds**, not by total cumulative cost.
+Hotspots ranks nodes by **how much cost each node adds**, not by total cumulative cost.
 This ensures that simple aggregator nodes (Add, Lerp) don't dominate the list just because they collect many input branches.

 **Incremental score formula:**